 So, where to begin?
 First and foremost, there is one key principle you should keep in mind throughout the entire conversation: respect.
 Now this may sound like common sense, but for many people, it’s hard to maintain polite behavior when faced with irrational logic.
 Chances are, you’ll have a moment where you just want to yell “Why on earth do you believe this?!”

-Conspiracies, behind all the folly, have a nugget of truth or a rational emotion at their core, one you can may agree with, like fear or sadness about an overwhelming situation [hyperlink to Part 1].
+Conspiracies, behind all the folly, have a nugget of truth or a rational emotion at their core, one you can agree with, like fear or sadness about an overwhelming situation.
 Let the other person know you understand and respect that core, and they’ll be more open to what you’ll say going forward.

 The Truth-Sandwich Method

 Once you’ve started the talk on a strong foot, it’s time to put in the work of dismantling the lie.
 The easiest way to do this is with The Truth-Sandwich Method, which was developed by UC Berkeley professor George Lakoff.
-It works by taking a fallacy or inconsistency, and debunking it between a true, factual statement that you repeat twice.
+It works by taking a fallacy or inconsistency and debunking it with a true, factual statement that you repeat twice.
 Allow me to demonstrate: